 - The temporary flare-up, numbness, pins and needles, and tingling.

 - Swelling, bruising, redness to the treatment area.

 - No symptomatic relief.

-- Flare-up: temporarily increased pain to the treatment area for few days to weeks (Especially tendon treatment flare-up can last up to 2 -3 weeks).
+- Flare-up: temporarily increased pain in the treatment area for a few days to weeks (Especially tendon treatment flare-up can last up to 2 -3 weeks).